Skip to main content

 2

-Split terminal showing pnpm install in app-kit on the left and bun install in pack-template on the right, both finishing green.
+Split terminal showing pnpm install in app-kit on the left and bun install in a generated app repo on the right, both finishing green.

 Next steps